For the Newly Diagnosed

 Go to our A-Fib.com page to learn how to find the right doctor for you and your treatment goals.

-1. “I like my Cardiologist, but he has not talked about me seeing an Electrophysiologist.
-Should I ask for a second opinion from another Cardiologist?”
+“I like my Cardiologist, but he has not talked about me seeing an Electrophysiologist.
+Should I ask for a second opinion?”

 Most definitely seek a second opinion about your atrial fibrillation and treatment options.
-But get a second opinion from an Electrophysiologist, rather than a cardiologist.
+But get a second opinion from an cardiac Electrophysiologist (EP).

 For an in-depth discussion about selecting an electrophysciologist and a step-by-step guide, see the A-Fib.com sections Finding the Right Doctor for You and Your A-Fib, Questions For Doctors and Directory of Doctors and Facilities.
 We offer many resources to help you select the right Electrophysiologist for you and your treatment goals.